Set your service token (from dashboard)

 Official SDKs

-🟨 JavaScript/TypeScript SDK
+JavaScript/TypeScript SDK

-TypeScript SDK for Node.js applications with basic event sending capabilities.
+TypeScript SDK for Node.js with event sending.

 Features: